 Eskom Transmission plan to build a new 765kV overhead power line from the existing Perseus Substation at Dealesville to the existing Hydra Substation at De Aar.
 This will include the extension of the substation yard at Perseus Substation to accommodate the new line.
+In addition, a new 12km long section of 765kV line is planned from Perseus to Beta Substations.

-ARCUS GIBB were appointed as main consultants to conduct the Environmental Impact Assessment for the proposed development, and subsequently appointed the Endangered Wildlife Trust (EWT) to conduct the specialist Avifaunal Impact Assessment Study for the above developments.
+ARCUS GIBB were appointed as main consultants to conduct the Environmental Impact Assessment for the proposed developments, and subsequently appointed the Endangered Wildlife Trust (EWT) to conduct the specialist Avifaunal Impact Assessment Study for the above developments.

-A broad study area was identified prior to the site visit, and field investigation of this study area by specialists resulted in four preliminary alternatives and one cross over option being determined for the alignment of this power line (APPENDIX 4) as follows: Alternative1 - Eastern; Alternative2 - Central; Alternative3 - Western; Alternative4 - Cross over options; Alternative5 - Existing 765kV.
+A broad study area was identified initially, and field investigation of this study area by specialists resulted in four preliminary alternatives and one cross over option being determined for the alignment of Perseus Hydra (APPENDIX 4) as follows: Alternative1 - Eastern; Alternative2 - Central; Alternative3 - Western; Alternative4 - Cross over options; Alternative5 - Existing 765kV.
 Alternative5 is situated adjacent to the existing 765kV Beta Hydra line.
-This Beta Hydra line is the westernmost of the four existing transmission lines in the study area.
+An alignment for the Perseus Beta 765kV line was also identified.